St Mary, Hale, Merseyside

 Read More… from Steel bells in Britain and Germany

-Steel, tubular and hemispherical bells
+Steel, tubular, hemispherical and ceramic bells

 Steel bells Bells are normally cast in an alloy of copper and tin.
 In the second half of the 19th century, almost 1,000 cast steel bells were produced by Naylor Vickers in Sheffield.
 These bells have a reputation for poor sound.
 But in Germany, Bochumer Verein cast huge quantities of steel bells, and from the […]